MyHCel/Maya-For-Arch/README.md

 ## Known issues

-* Some features such as colour managment and viewport 2.0 won't be available on graphics cards that don't support OpenGL.
+* Some features such as colour managment and viewport 2.0 won't be available on graphics cards that don't support OpenGL 4.

 * Maya will crash when trying to activate the sowftare with a serial key.

 * Pymel for Maya 2022 fails to execute a Python script when installing.

 * The home screen of Maya 2022 does not show up.
-To be able to use Maya, just press ESC.
+  Workarround: restart Maya (only at first start), wait for it to load and then press ESC.
+  Once in Maya, go to Preferences and uncheck "Show Home Screen on startup".

+* The mtoh.so plug-in will give and error saying that "hdArnold.so" could not find "libai.so"

 * Maya 2022 crashes when running on Intel graphics.
   To temporarily fix it run: